SrihithChennareddy/MConAI/README.md

 ## MConAI
 **MConAI: Multilingual Conversational AI for Low-Cost Early Alzheimer's Detection**

-This project implements an Alzheimer's disease detection using model **Multilingual BERT** (mBERT) to classify conversational transcripts from multiple languages (English, Mandarin, Greek, Spanish).
+This project implements an Alzheimer's disease detection using model **Multilingual BERT** (mBERT) to classify conversational transcripts from multiple languages (English, Spanish, and Mandarin).
 It supports stratified train-test splits and outputs evaluation metrics per dataset and language.

 ---